UN8ID/UN8ID/README.md

 The input consists of at least 136 bits (17 bytes) made up of the UN8ID version and 64 bits (8 bytes) each of the IEEE 802 MAC-Address[^5] as a 48-bit integer and the current native Thread-ID.
-In addition, a sequence of undefined length and content can be appended to the input, which may also change for each generation.
+In addition, a sequence of undefined content can be appended to the input, which may also change for each generation.

 By entering the MAC-Address, a globally unique physical identifier is guaranteed.
 Entering the native Thread-ID ensures local uniqueness, so UN8IDs also differ if several threads